rocktale/birthdaydroid/README.md

   * Name
   * Date
   * Age at the next birthday
+  * Remaining days till birthday as a toast message when clicked
 * Simple widget based on a list view
   * With automatic update shortly after midnight
 * No ads, spyware or secret calls to remote locations

 ### Roadmap

-* Display remaining days till birthday
 * Add localization in English and German
 * Improve robustness of contact list parsing
+* Replace "remaining days till birthday" toast with a detail view of the the contact, including a larger image, the remaining days and some quick links to send a message
 * Add notifications on or before birthdays (optional)

 ## Supported platforms